End Unfair Healthcare Pricing

 Take Action Today

 We cannot afford to wait!
-Tell your congressional representatives to support site-neutral payment reform to lower health care costs and protect patient access.
+Tell your congressional representatives to support site-neutral payment reform to lower healthcare costs and protect patient access.

 *Use NYPIRG’s Representative Finder to find your federal representatives and get their contact information.